ryangray/quickfont/README.md

 unfortunately, these characters can't be normally printed even though they are there in the font.
 You can select them and edit them on a 2068, but you will see `FREE` and `STICK` in displayed except for in the magnified bits view.
-Support for these on a ZX Spectrum will be in a future update.
-See the bonus program in tildebar.tap which give you access to these two characters by copying their bytes from ROM to the UDGs A and B.
+See the bonus program in `tildebar.tap` which gives you access to these two characters by copying their bytes from ROM to the UDGs A and B.

 Also, on the TS 2068, the `{` and `}` characters don't appear on the keyboard, but as the manual describes, they do exist in extended mode on the `f` and `g`